-Walmart likely to announce Flipkart deal before end of this week: sources
+Walmart likely to announce Flipkart deal before end of week: sources

 The Flipkart Group includes fashion portals Myntra-Jabong, payments unit PhonePe and logistics firm Ekart.

-Sachin and Binny Bansal, both former Amazon.com Inc (AMZN.O) employees, founded Flipkart in 2007, and, just like their U.S. rival, began by selling books.
+Sachin and Binny Bansal, both former Amazon.com Inc (AMZN.O) employees, founded Flipkart in 2007, and like their U.S. rival, began by selling books.

 Walmart is expected to get three board seats at Flipkart and will also have a say in the appointments of the group’s finance, legal and compliance heads, one of the sources said.